Conreality/conreality-wiki/To-Dos.md

   Amend the platform detection and support configuration in [configure.ac](https://github.com/conreality/conreality/blob/master/configure.ac) accordingly.
-- Work through cross-compilation from x86-64 to ARM.
+- Work through and document cross-compilation from x86-64 to ARM.
   The Autotools-based build system in principle supports cross compilation.
   This may require changing `AC_CANONICAL_HOST` to `AC_CANONICAL_TARGET`.
   [See the manual](https://www.gnu.org/software/autoconf/manual/autoconf-2.69/html_node/Canonicalizing.html).